gigalixir/gigalixir-cli/docs/source/main.rst

 How to Forward Logs Externally
 ==============================

-If you want to forward your logs to another service such as `timber.io`_ or `PaperTrail`_, you'll need to set up a log drain.
+If you want to forward your logs to another service such as `Timber`_ or `PaperTrail`_, you'll need to set up a log drain.
 We support HTTPS and syslog drains.
 To create a log drain, run

 .. code-block:: bash